ansible-collections/splunk.es/README.md

 as we'll show in this example or by defining a Collection Search Path as the examples below will display.

-I should be noted that the FQCN method is the recommended method but the shorthand options listed below exist for convenience.
+We recommend the FQCN method  but the shorthand options listed below exist for convenience.

 `splunk_with_collections_fqcn_example.yml`